Kerry Washington Is Ready for ‘The Fight’ Against Trump

 “There hasn’t been a single president since the organization has been founded that hasn’t been sued by the ACLU,” Washington says.
 “Presidents you’ve loved and presidents you haven’t.
 They’re here to protect people, no matter who’s in power, whether you agree with them or not.”

-That said, there’s been an unprecedented number of lawsuits that the organization has filed against the Trump administration, more than any administration before.
+That said, the organization has filed an unprecedented number of lawsuits against the Trump administration, more than any administration before.
 Amiri explains that before Trump was elected, the ACLU had about 400,000 members.
 Now it’s skyrocketed to 1.8 million people, all activated to fight against the administration’s policies.

 Even the way the organization is thought of has changed.
 Because of the nature of her field, many of the states Amiri would travel to to challenge restrictive abortion laws were states hostile to her position.
 She wouldn’t tell people that she worked for the ACLU.
 Now, people everywhere seem to be grateful for her work and galvanized for change.